buildkite/docs/pages/tutorials/passing_build_metadata.md

 - Utilising the passed through Environment variable will need interpolation if needing to use it at build time.
 - [Additional parameters](/docs/pipelines/trigger_step#trigger-step-attributes) for the `trigger` step exist which can be specified along the example given in Step 1.

-## Method 2 - Utilising Dynamic Pipelines
+## Option 2 - Utilising Dynamic Pipelines

 To be filled with steps